 Of these potential symptoms, vomiting is perhaps the most common issue, followed by diarrhea.

-Of course, there’s also the infamous fact that Fittonia albivenis was used for hallucinogenic purposes at one point in history, although there has yet to be a single scientific study on the plant’s chemistry to find out what compounds exist or what actual effects they have.
+Of course, there’s also the infamous fact that Fittonia albivenis was used for hallucinogenic purposes at one point in history.

 But then again, if your cat happens to consume some and begins hallucinating, you’ll never notice the difference.